UsefulScripts01/PSHyperVTemplate/README.md

 #### 5. Examples

-Example 1: Quick creation from the xml template
+Example 1: Simple, all parameters from the xml template.
 ```powershell
 New-Vmachine
 ```